 Where you have suffered discrimination this looks bad for your employer so you should get more money, so long as you have some evidence, ideally a witness and/or emails.
 No employer wants the public to know that they have discriminated, even though many do in practice.

 It might be that instead of your employer paying you your notice pay net of tax, and them having to pay employer’s NI on it too, you can convince them to pay you an equivalent sum in a tax free ‘ex gratia’ payment.
-If this is worded correctly in your compromise or settlement agreement is can be attractive to both sides, and can increase how much you will get.
+If this is worded correctly in your settlement agreement is can be attractive to both sides, and can increase how much you will get.
 Unfortunately a lot of employers are paranoid about using this tax break and so may well refuse.
 If you don’t ask you don’t get however.

 If you approach your company with specialist lawyers on board, then you will probably receive a lot more money because your employer will realise that you might take them to tribunal therefore they had better take you seriously.
 Furthermore, the right lawyers would present your case in the strongest possible light.

-How much would a tribunal award
+How much a tribunal would award:

 This largely depends on whether you get another job quickly or not (as your losses are based on your actual financial loss from being out of work) but there is a statutory cap on the compensatory award in unfair dismissal claims which is the lower of £78,962 or 12 months’ gross pay.
 On top of that there is a £25,000 limit for breach of contract claims (such as not being paid your notice period or wages).